CHA-01 Charges and Removals

 "the proprietor of any land under the operation of this Act may charge the same with the payment of an annuity."

-The manner in which this can be achieved is by the preparation of a statutory charge on a Form M2 Charge and the registration of that charge.
+The manner in which this can be achieved is by the preparation of a statutory charge on an e-form Record Interest - Charge and the registration of that charge.
 The duplicate certificate of title (If any) must be produced.

 A charge is defined in s.4 of the TLA as: